sgfabio/pong/README.md

          That is why it was recreated in Javascript  showcasing ES5 and ES6 functions where "less" is "more".
     </p>
     <p>
         It also happens the game is part of my learning effort so don't expect perfection.
-(BTW I'm open to suggestions to improve it as long as it remais simple and fun)
+(BTW I'm open to suggestions to improve it as long as it remains simple and fun)
     </p>
 </section>
 <section>